 A few examples for how long we’ll keep your data:

-- Unless you ask us not to, we store your generic details (i.e. name, surname, contact details) for up to two years after you stop being our customer, to contact you just in case you change your mind
+- Unless you ask us not to, we store your basic details (i.e. name, surname, contact details) for up to two years after you stop being our customer, to contact you just in case you change your mind.

 - We keep any purchase data for 7 years, for tax purposes.

 You’re in control of your data

 If you would like to amend your cookie preferences click here

 If you would like to stop receiving marketing from us, you can review and amend your preferences at any time in your communications you receive from us (click unsubscribe in the footer of any of our emails) or by emailing us at email@example.com or firstname.lastname@example.org with the header “Unsubscribe".